 But I can guarantee that everybody who has an opportunity to give to this ministry will be greatly blessed, if just that, in this age of big-business, mega-ministries where the leadership sport multi-million-dollar jets and live in Hollywood-styled mansions while the poor in their communities forage for what provisions they can find, here is a ministry that, literally, practices what it preaches.

 Rev. Brown not only preaches the saving, healing, and “providing” grace of Jesus Christ, he lives it.
 Overhead equals gas and tires for the truck or more than one truck, if available, to make the trip to Mexico.
 That’s about it.
 Donations go to food, clothing, medicine, and the other basic necessities of life for the dump dwellers.

 Which is why I am writing this, here, and encouraging readers who also feel so led to get the news out, and see if there is also a place in your heart for the dump dwellers–and those who serve them without fanfare, fuss, or fat expense accounts, just the love of Jesus Christ “for the least of these.”

-Along with the mailing address and phone number beneath the book cover image, here is Rev. Brown’s email: email@example.com
+Along with the mailing address and phone number beneath the book cover image, here is and email by which Rev. Brown can be contacted email: email@example.com

 * The remarkable story of how his ministry began is included in this new book, along with other anecdotes from throughout the years of his service there.
 Contributions to the Mission of Joe Brown are tax deductible, by the way.
 But even if they weren’t I would still donate.